Professor / Marine Scientist / national geographic explorer

 Author/ Journalist/ Ocean Conservationist

-James Nestor is an Emmy-nominated author and journalist who has written for Scientific American, Outside Magazine, Men's Journal, National Public Radio, The New York Times, and more.
+James Nestor is an Emmy-nominated author and journalist who has written for Scientific American, Outside Magazine, Men's Journal, The New York Times, and more.
 His book, DEEP: Freediving, Renegade Science and What The Ocean Tells Us about Ourselves (Houghton Mifflin Harcourt) was released in the United States and UK in June 2014.
 DEEP was a BBC Book of the Week, a Finalist for the PEN American Center Best Sports Book of the Year, an Amazon Best Science Book of 2014, and has been translated into seven languages.
-Nestor has appeared on more than 40 national radio and television shows -- including ABC's Nightlife, CBS Morning News, and dozens of NPR programs.
+More at mrjamesnestor.com.